Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 ```

 I was able to get a LineString of an edge, that linestring contains the coordinates, so now I can make the route, and for each edge in the route get the linestring and just keep adding to the list of coordinates of all edges.

+So, today is Jan/23/2024 I was working with D3 but I found that Leaflet has everything I need, as of right now I was able to drag a marker to origin and one to destination, make my api call and draw with a polyline on top of the map (a real world map).

+I think what comes next is being able to get the closest edge and coordinate to the destination so it doesnt stop drawing at the edge, then comes making the moving icon.